 Working your way up to a 45- or 60-minute walk, jog, run or strength training session will provide better mental benefits.
 Research has shown that exercise can help the body better cope with stress.
 One study found that people who engaged in regular vigorous exercise were 25% less likely to develop anxiety or depression over the next five years.

 Exercise may not be the cure for depression and anxiety, but it can go a long way in alleviating symptoms.
 When coupled with medication and therapy, many people have been able to successfully manage or overcome these issues over time.
 Persistence and discipline are the keys to success.

-If you’re battling anxiety or stress, it’s important to talk to your doctor first before starting a new exercise routine.
+If you’re battling anxiety or stress, it’s important to talk to your doctor first before starting a new exercise routine, in some cases your doctor may even suggest exercise on prescription.
 Physical activity may interfere with the effects of certain medications.